codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

 ## Build triggers

-Under the `events:` section you can specify on which events the builds should be triggered:
+In the `events:` section, specify which events in the repository trigger builds.
 - **push** - a build will be started every time you commit code to any of the tracked branches.
 - **pull_request** - a build will be started when a pull request is opened or updated to verify the resulting merge commit.